+Drink water.
+Improve your posture.
+If a move hurts, stop trying it.
+Learn to own the half crimp and open hand grip.
+Do some opposition work.
+Stay healthy.
 End your climbing session before you get tired.
 Drink water.
 Improve your posture.
 If a move hurts, stop trying it.
 Learn to own the half crimp and open hand grip.
 Do some opposition work.

 This doesn't have to take up a lot of time.
 A little work done consistently goes a long way.
 You're just looking for the minimum effective dose.

 We can’t physically try hard every minute of every session.
 Ideally, we should all be warming up and cooling down at some point.
 When you aren’t trying to rip holds off the wall, put all of your focus into how you move.

 If you only know how to climb using momentum, climb slowly.
 It requires more tension to move slowly, and gives you more time to feel how you move through space.
 If you want to be able to do bigger moves, practice driving through your legs and your pulling arm during every move.
 You want to be comfortable using higher feet?
 Climb some of your warmups by only hand-foot matching.